The Vehicle Lab is reader-supported. If you decide to buy through a link on this page, we may earn an affiliate commission. Learn more.

-With all these factors considered, let’s take a look at a number of options to consider.
+Let’s take a look at some of the better options to consider:

 These 60-watt speakers are a great addition to just about any car audio system.
 The massive motor structure of the speakers enables them to resist various pressure and stress levels.
 Also, they come with a protective layer of polyester foam.
 So, the speakers will be able to work efficiently for years to come.

 The dome tweeters have over-sized voice coils that can produce excellent high-pitched sounds.
 For the best bass sound, they use the Extended Voice Coil (EVC) woofer technology.
 The woofer cones are made from lightweight and elastic polypropylene.

 Furthermore, the speakers are very easy to install.
 Even if you have never installed car speakers before, you can probably manage these in a few minutes.
 At 6.5 inches, they can fit in quite well in the front doors of most cars.

 Finally, know that the overall speaker sound quality is excellent.
 If you enjoy hard rock and metal while driving, you certainly should consider these.
 They are the best quality replacements for the stock speakers that come with your car.

 - Pros: Great sound quality.
 Cost effective upgrade from OEM.
 Easy to Install

 - Cons: Bass isn’t as punchy as some might like.